Complete Bose-Einstein condensation in the Gross-Pitaevskii regime: The excitation Hamiltonian

 where $\chi_\ell$ is the characteristic function of the ball of radius $\ell$.
 In particular, $x \to w_\ell (Nx)$ is compactly supported and it can be extended to a periodic function on the torus $\Lambda$.
 The Fourier coefficients of the function $x \to w_\ell (Nx)$ are given by

 where is the Fourier transform of the function $w_\ell$. {F}rom (\ref{eq:scatlN}), we find the following relation for the Fourier coefficients of $w_\ell (Nx)$:

-In the next lemma we collect some important properties of $w_\ell, f_\ell$; its proof can be found in \cite[Lemma A.1]{ESY0} and in \cite[Lemma 4.1]{BS} (it is easy to follow the $\kappa$-dependence of the bounds). \begin{lemma} Let $V \in L^3 (\bR^3)$ be non-negative, compactly supported and spherically symmetric.
+In the next lemma we collect some important properties of $w_\ell, f_\ell$; its proof can be found in \cite[Lemma A.1]{ESY0} and in \cite[Lemma 4.1]{BS} (exchanging $V$ with $\kappa V$ and following the $\kappa$-dependence of the bounds).
+Notice that this lemma is the reason why we require that $V \in L^3 (\bR^3)$; for the rest of the analysis $V \in L^2 (\bR^3)$ would be enough. \begin{lemma} Let $V \in L^3 (\bR^3)$ be non-negative, compactly supported and spherically symmetric.
 Fix $\ell > 0$ and let $f_\ell$ denote the solution of \eqref{eq:scatl}. \begin{enumerate} \item [i)] We have

 \item[ii)] We have $0\leq f_\ell, w_\ell \leq 1$ and \item[iii)] There exists a constant $C>0 $ such that

 for all $|x| \leq N \ell$. \item[iv)] There exists a constant $C > 0$ such that